 Halperin holds degrees in Southern U.S. History from Auburn University (PhD, 1978), Southern U.S. History from Southern Methodist University (MA, 1974), and U.S. History from George Washington University (BA, 1971).
 He also studied at The Sorbonne in Paris (1968-1969).

-Dr. Brad Klein (Assistant Director) is a social and environmental justice educator and activist specializing in program leadership, curriculum development, and experiential learning.
+Dr. Brad Klein (Associate Director) is a social and environmental justice educator and activist specializing in program leadership, curriculum development, and experiential learning.

 Klein has worked as an educator at the high school, college, and graduate school levels.
 Before coming to SMU in 2013, he served as Coordinator for the Justice and Peace Program and Adjunct Faculty at the Iliff School of Theology.
 Klein has led educational and economic development projects in many domestic and global sites, including the Dominican Republic, Mexico, and South Africa.
 He has also organized community movements related to indigenous rights, refugee outreach, restorative justice, poverty eradication, educational equity, sexual assault, torture, and immigration reform.
 Klein's research has focused on topics including: political ecology; food justice; the pedagogy of privilege; conflict resolution; cross cultural dialogue, colonialism, nonviolent activism, the rights of indigenous peoples; and culturally appropriate and sustainable development.